tanish42003/Interactive-B-zier-Curve-with-Physics/README.md

 ## Purpose
 This project demonstrates:

--A mathematical comprehension of Bézier curves
+- A mathematical comprehension of Bézier curves

--Simulation of physics in real time
+- Simulation of physics in real time

--Math, physics, input handling, and rendering are all neatly separated.
+- Math, physics, input handling, and rendering are all neatly separated.

 It works well as an interactive user interface demo, simulation, or graphics.